 Architect Assessor – their role is to consider the architectural and design merits of the scheme in addition to other aspects of design such as sustainability and civic contribution.
 In the absence of a Universal Design Assessor, we ask that the Architect Assessor also consider access within their feedback.

 Universal Design Assessor – their role is to ensure that the scheme has been designed with the needs of all users in mind.
 This ranges from people with decreased mobility, to parents with small children, to people with sensory impairments and everything in-between.
-UD assessors are also required to provide feedback on whether the project should be considered for the Universal Design Award.
+UD assessors are also required to provide feedback on whether the project should be considered for the Selwyn Goldsmith Award for Universal Design.

 In some cases (where available), the assessment team may be accompanied by: